This stylish digital piano offers excellent key feel and sound while looking great in a living room.

 Hammer-action weighted keys faithfully simulate acoustic piano touch and feel.
 Boasts 128-pitch polyphony.
 Offers full set of soft, sostenuto, and sustain pedals.
 Features volume control and headphone jack.
 Sturdy metal taper legs screw on securely.

 Height is not adjustable.
 Doesn’t come with a bench.

 An excellent digital keyboard with more than adequate polyphony and education-specific features.

 Full 88-key weighted keyboard for realistic touch.
 Includes 12 alternate sound types, including church organ and synth.
 Lesson mode teaches the basics.
 Wide array of ports.
 Capable of 128-pitch polyphony.
 Impressive speakers.

 A full upright digital piano with appealing features and performance at a value price.

 Features digital samples from real grand pianos.
 Fully-weighted 88 hammer-action keys reproduce the touch and feel of acoustic pianos.
 Capable of up to 128-pitch max polyphony.
 Slow-close lid to protect fingers.

-Doesn’t come with bench.
+Doesn’t come with a bench.

 Low price for a full 88 keys.
 Adequate weight.
 Simple enough for young musicians to use.
-Easy to transport between a park, apartment, cafe or dorm room.
+Easy to transport between a park, apartment, cafe, or dorm room.
 Pedal input.
 Connects to speakers.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.